 For example, God gave Adam and Eve simple instructions and very quickly Satan and them managed to complicate, confuse, corrupt, and crash it.
 God installed the sacrifice software and Cain did the same pattern, and killed Abel.
 Things got so bad that God had to completely destroy the earth and its inhabitants and re-install the software of Truth with Noah.
 Later, God had to quarantine the spiritual viruses at the Tower of Babel and re-install the truth into Abraham.
 The Mosaic law was another reboot.
 The Pharisees managed to complicate it, corrupt, and crash that until Jesus installed the Great Commandment "Jesus answered, “The foremost is, ‘Hear, O Israel!
 The Lord our God is one Lord; and you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.’
 The second is this, ‘You shall love your neighbor as yourself.’
 There is no other commandment greater than these.”
 (Mark 12:29-31).

 I see the Apostles's Creed and the Nicene Creed as further attempts to re-install the basic Biblical software of Christianity in a way which was comprehensible and would unify Christians around the essentials of Christianity.
 This is why 21st Century Protestants still use these creeds.
+If the Catholic Church hadn't added so many doctrines on top of these creeds, we would all probably be Catholics today.
 After these Creeds, more and more updates, patches, viruses, and bloatware entered into Christian theology that the only way to clear the decks was to go back to the Bible.

 My concern is that since the reformation, especially in North America and Europe, even Protestants have managed to add a whole bunch of updates, patches, bloatware, and in some cases even viruses.
 Martin Luther's 95 Theses was mainly concerned with the selling of Indulgences by the Catholic Church in order to pay for building programs.
 In other words, the Catholic Church was saying there are sins but you can get a pass on the penalty of the sins if you pay us money.
 But now, so many Christians will compromise the clear teachings of Scripture free of charge!